Space-Banane/good_deal/README.md

 # Good Deal? - Kleinanzeigen.de AI Deal Checker

-Is this thingy a good deal?
-Yes?
-Idk, ask ChatGPT...
+Is this item a good deal?
+Unsure?
+Let ChatGPT help you decide!

-## Problem
+## Overview

-Always when i was doomscrolling kleinanzeigen i wanted to know if the price of an item is a good deal or not.
-So i made this extension to help me with that.
-Its a browser extention that adds a button to the UI on a listing.
-On mobile it is a shareable app (PWA).
+This project is a browser extension for Kleinanzeigen.de that helps you quickly check if a listing is a good deal.
+It adds a button to each listing's UI.
+On mobile, it's available as a shareable Progressive Web App (PWA).

-## Solution
+## How It Works

-This extension sends the listing data to a serverless function that uses ChatGPT to analyze the deal and return a verdict.
+The extension sends the listing URL to a serverless function, which fetches the listing data from Kleinanzeigen.de and uses ChatGPT to analyze the deal.
+The verdict is then displayed directly in your browser.

 ## Privacy
-No data is stored.
-The extension only sends the listing URL to the serverless function, which then fetches the listing data directly from Kleinanzeigen.de.
-The serverless function does not store any data and only uses it to get a verdict from ChatGPT.

-The only data stored is logs which might contain what ip asked the server what.
-Logs are not often deleted and only for storage purposes.
+- Only the listing URL is sent to the serverless function.
+- The serverless function does not store any data except for logs, which may contain IP addresses.
+- Logs are not frequently deleted and can not be deleted at will nor by GDPR request.
+(You agree to this by using the extension, the website or the PWA.)

 ## Disclaimer

-Do NOT use this if you care about privacy!!!!!
+**Do NOT use this if you care about privacy!**

-This is a self-hosted project for me and myself only.
-Look at the code, do whatever with the code, its MIT licensed.
-I am NOT responsible for any data leaks or privacy issues that might arise from using this extension.
+This is a self-hosted project intended for personal use.
+Review the code yourself—it's MIT licensed.
+The author is not responsible for any data leaks or privacy issues.
 Use at your own risk.

+## Download

+A release is available that includes the Firefox extension file.
+Check the [Releases](https://github.com/Space-Banane/good_deal/releases) section to download and install it.

 ## License

 MIT License